DTLaboratory/dtlab-scala-alligator/reference/README.md

 ```

-`POST /dtlab-alligator/actor/{typeId}/{instanceId}/{telemetryFmt}`
+`POST /dtlab-alligator/actor/{typeId}/{instanceId}`

 *update a single actor property*

 Update an actor instance with attached property value indentified by the index of the property in the typeId.

-Note that OpenAPI 3.0 does not support repeating path components that are very natural in REST.
-They feel variable numbers of segments means they are optional - they are not optional at all in the DtLab system.
-They are the way to point to the resource, making them correct use of path segments.
-The OpenAPI team's solution to turn the segents into query params is hacky and not followed here.
+Note that OpenAPI 3.0 does not support repeating path components.
+The OpenAPI position is that variable numbers of segments means they are optional - however, they are not optional in the DtLab system.
+Fully specified paths point to a single unambiguous resource.
+The OpenAPI team's solution to turn the segments into query params is not followed here.
 To document a path for every supported level of parent / child relations would create massive duplication of documentation.
-So know that DtPaths in DtLab support deeper parent child paths than the spec creates examples for.  `/dtlab-alligator/actor/{grandParentTypeId}/{grandParentInstanceId}/{parentTypeId}/{parentInstanceId}/{typeId}/{instanceId}` is valid.
+So know that DtPaths in DtLab support more parent child paths than the doc generation tools create examples for.  `/dtlab-alligator/actor/{grandParentTypeId}/{grandParentInstanceId}/{parentTypeId}/{parentInstanceId}/{typeId}/{instanceId}` is valid.

 > Body parameter